stefanofa/awesome/TOPICS.md

 ## ml

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
+AI finally knows what you are doing

 *   [zeroclaw-labs/zeroclaw](https://github.com/zeroclaw-labs/zeroclaw) - Fast, small, and fully autonomous AI personal assistant infrastructure, ANY OS, ANY PLATFORM — deploy anywhere, swap anything 🦀

 ## multimodal

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
+AI finally knows what you are doing

 *   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

 ## vision

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - run agents that work for you in the background based on what you do
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
+AI finally knows what you are doing

 ## claude-code